jump-dev/MathOptInterface.jl/docs/src/submodules/Test/overview.md

 You can look-up the source code of the test that failed by searching for it in the `src/Test/test_category.jl` file.

-Each test function also has a docstring that explains what the test is
+!!! tip
-for: `?
-MOI.Test.test_category_name_that_failed`.
+    Each test function also has a docstring that explains what the test is for.
+Use `?
+MOI.Test.test_category_name_that_failed` from the REPL to read it.

 ## How to add a test